Best Water Bottles for Hiking and Backpacking in 2021

 Like the Sea to Summit 360º bottle, I love that the Microlite is as useful in the winter as it is in the summer.
 And recently (winter 2020/2021) I’ve been enjoying using it for camping cocktail making!
 As an aside, pre-made hot toddy’s and Baileys hot chocolates are the biggest crowd pleasers.
 But the bottle also makes a rather excellent shaker when mixing cocktails.
 The wide mouth allows for stirring, as well as shaking, and provides plenty of room for adding ice.

 My favourite feature of this exceptionally well-made insulated bottle is the rubber bottom.
 It’s the only bottle on the list with one and I really do notice and enjoy it as a positive feature.
-It adds a degree of stability when and lowers the toppling rate when placed on uneven surfaces.
+It adds a degree of stability when camp cooking and lowers the toppling rate when placed on uneven surfaces.
 It’s also just really nice to not clang the bottle down on a table – a little like a soft close cupboard!

 Pros